Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 • muscle aches;

-According to ICD-10, it has the code A69.2.
+According to ICD-10 it has code A69.2.

-Potential consequences of infection
+Possible consequences of infection

-Getting a tick is easy enough.
+Getting a tick is quite easy.

 Tick-borne viral encephalitis (A84)